LUZ MARINO

 By force of custom to see Al, we became friends, and I introduced him to my friends, and he became one of the group.
 Years later, he offered me a position on his team at the Scottish Shop to manage the e-commerce website for the Stewart’s Scottish Market.
 He wanted to revamp the business with a brand-new site.

 It was 2010 when I began working for him, with the challenge to learn quickly about the business audience: the Scottish American market.
-The small shop serving the Scottish people in New Jersey soon became known to all fifty states, and we started shipping orders from coast to coast.
+The small shop serving the Scottish people in New Jersey soon became known nationwide, and we started shipping orders from coast to coast.

 Al kept his recipes loyal to the traditional Scottish food taste.
 I saw his love for his work; he used his skills and talents to make the best versions of Scottish meat pies and other food staples of Scotland’s cuisine.

-His dedication, discipline, and care to make his Traditional Scottish food as in Scotland was the secret learned from his father that kept generations of customers loyal to the shop.
+His dedication, discipline, and care to make his Traditional Scottish food as in Scotland was a secret learned from his father that kept generations of customers loyal to the shop.

 Al greatly influenced my life when he offered me the opportunity to develop my skills as a digital marketer in a new environment.
 There I had to leave my comfort zone to learn everything related to the Scottish in the more than ten years I worked for him.